IT’S NOT TOO LATE TO HELP THE PLA

 WaterbodyProvince Lake, Effingham/Wakefield

-Please forward this email to other residents / community members who need this information.
+Please forward this email to other residents / community members who may benefit from this information.
 If they would like to be added to the email distribution list, please have them sign up to be directly included on future communications from NHDES.
 If you prefer to no longer receive these sampling updates, simply respond, and indicate “unsubscribe”.

 Best,